-It is important that DLOs are not seen as an extension to the ministerial staffing component and their role should therefore be restricted to the liaison function for which they were appointed.
-These officers should not undertake work normally the responsibility of ministerial staff.
+DLOs are not an extension to the ministerial staff and their role should be limited to their designated department liaison function.
+DLOs should not do work that is normally the responsibility of ministerial staff.

-Ministers are required to consult with the Premier regarding their need for a DLO prior to any appointments being made.
+Ministers have to consult with the Office of the Premier about their need for a DLO prior to a DLO being appointed.

-All new engagements to ministerial offices shall initially be on a temporary basis for a period of three months.
+All new engagements to ministerial offices are on a temporary basis initially for a period of three months.

 Ministerial staff drawn from the Queensland Public Service

-All staff drawn from the Queensland Public Service to work in ministerial offices are to be granted leave without pay from their substantive positions.
+All staff drawn from the Queensland Public Service to work in ministerial offices are granted leave without pay from their substantive positions.

-The basis of their engagement in ministerial offices is by way of a temporary appointment made pursuant to S6 of the Ministerial and Other Office Holder Staff Act 2010 and in accordance with arrangements approved by the Premier.
+These staff are appointed on a temporary basis in ministerial offices under s6 of the Ministerial and Other Office Holder Staff Act 2010 (PDF, 474 KB) and in line with arrangements approved by the Premier.

-The terms and conditions of the temporary engagement are detailed in their appointment letter.
+The terms and conditions of their appointment are detailed in their appointment letter.

-At the completion of the period of temporary appointment (or at any time where either the appointee, or the Director-General upon the recommendation of the Minister, determines that the appointment should cease) the staff member shall return to the Department from which the leave without pay took place, at the classification level to which they were appointed prior to their temporary engagement in the ministerial office.
+When the period of temporary appointment ends (or at any time where either the appointee, or the Director-General upon the recommendation of the Minister, decides that the appointment should cease) the staff member returns to the Department from which the leave without pay took place, at the classification level to which they were appointed prior to their temporary engagement in the ministerial office.

-All paid leave taken subsequent to the completion of the temporary appointment will be paid at the staff member’s substantive departmental salary level.
+All paid leave taken after the end of the temporary appointment is paid at the staff member’s substantive departmental salary level.